Open Internet for Democracy Leaders Program 2020/21 (Fully-funded)

 - Strengthen the Open Internet for Democracy Community by connecting emerging open internet advocates with their global peers.

-Implement an in-country activity that directly contributes to a national or regional conversation on internet freedom.
-In particular, this year’s work will focus on the dangers that network sovereignty policies pose to an open internet and democracy.
-Examples of what projects might entail include:
+- Implement an in-country activity that directly contributes to a local, national or regional conversation on internet freedom.
+In particular, this year’s work will focus on coalition-building for effective advocacy against government policies or practices (in place or proposed) that threaten the digital and/or human rights of citizens.

-- Produce at least 2 blog posts or articles for https://openinternet.global .
+- Produce at least 2 blog posts or articles for openinternet.global.

 - Actively engage in conversations on open internet issues, such as on Twitter with the program’s @OpenNetGlobal account.